-We will email the CHALLENGER Preliminary Proxy Statement to any stockholder who requests it.
+We will email the CHALLENGER Definitive Proxy Statement to any stockholder who requests it.
 We will send the email with an electronic "return receipt requested" and keep a record of these verifications to prove the stockholder received our proxy materials.

-Shareholders can view a paper copy of our Preliminary Proxy Statement, which will be available for viewing from 9:00 am to 5:00 pm Monday thru Friday until the date of the stockholders meeting on May 16, 2006 at two physical locations: 15204 NE 181st Loop, Brush Prairie, WA and 6040 N. Camino Arturo, Tucson, AZ.
+Shareholders can view a paper copy of our Definitive Proxy Statement, which will be available for viewing from 9:00 am to 5:00 pm Monday thru Friday until the date of the stockholders meeting on May 16, 2006 at two physical locations: 15204 NE 181st Loop, Brush Prairie, WA and 6040 N. Camino Arturo, Tucson, AZ.

-We will upon certified request mail our proxy materials to shareholders who have exhausted all feasible means of accessing the Internet.
+We will gladly mail our proxy materials to shareholders for a fee of \$19.95.
 Requests can be mailed to Steve Nieman, PO Box 602, Brush Prairie, WA 98606.

-All access by any qualified stockholder(s) accessing the Challengers' Proxy Card or VIF on www.votepal.com will come through a link leading first to the Challengers' Proxy Statement.
+All access by any AAG stockholder(s) accessing the Challengers' Proxy Card or VIF on www.votepal.com will come through a link leading first to the Challengers' Proxy Statement.
 This furnishes our Proxy Statement to stockholders before accessing our proxy ballot to vote.